 - 1. At its first full meeting after an assembly, the central committee shall elect from among its members the membership of the permanent committee on consensus and collaboration (the "permanent committee"), consisting of fourteen members, of whom half shall be Orthodox. - 2.
 The Orthodox members of the nominations committee of the central committee, in consultation with all Orthodox members of the central committee, shall nominate the seven Orthodox members, and the other members of the nominations committee of the central committee shall nominate the remaining seven.
 The central committee as a whole shall elect the permanent committee.
-For election of the permanent committee, the provisions of rule VII.1. shall not apply: no counter nominations shall be accepted from the floor. - 3.
-Of the overall membership at least half shall be members of the WCC executive committee.
+For election of the permanent committee, the provisions of rule VII.5. shall not apply: no counter nominations shall be accepted from the floor. - 3.
+Of the overall membership at least half shall be members of the executive committee.
 Proxies may substitute for absent members.
 Advisers may be invited from member churches.
-Observers may be invited from non-member churches, or on occasion from churches in association with the WCC.

-- 4. Two co-moderators shall be elected by the membership of the permanent committee, one by the Orthodox members of the central committee, and one by the other members of the central committee. - 5.
+Observers may be invited from non-member churches, or on occasion from churches in association with the World Council of Churches. - 4.
+Two co-moderators shall be elected by the membership of the permanent committee, one by its Orthodox members, and one by the other members.
+Any vacancy in the permanent committee will be filled through the same process as the election of its members. - 5.
 The term of the members of the outgoing permanent committee shall conclude upon election of replacement members following an assembly.
 The permanent committee shall be considered a committee of the assembly and shall advise the business committee of the assembly. - 6.
-The permanent committee will have responsibility for: - a) continuing the authority, mandate, concerns and dynamic of the Special Commission (mandated by the eighth assembly, Harare, Zimbabwe, 1998); - b) giving advice and making recommendations to governing bodies of the WCC during and between assemblies in order to contribute to the formation of consensus on matters proposed for the agenda of the WCC; - c) facilitating improved participation of the Orthodox in the entire life and work of the Council; - d) offering counsel and providing opportunity for action in matters of common interest; - e) giving attention to matters of ecclesiology. - 7.
+The permanent committee will have responsibility for: - a. continuing the authority, mandate, concerns and dynamic of the Special Commission (mandated by the eighth assembly, Harare, Zimbabwe, 1998); - b. giving advice and making recommendations to governing bodies during and between assemblies in order to contribute to the formation of consensus on matters proposed for the agenda; - c. facilitating improved participation of the Orthodox in the entire life and work of the Council; - d. offering counsel and providing opportunity for action in matters of common interest; - e. giving attention to matters of ecclesiology. - 7.
 The permanent committee will report to the central committee and to the executive committee.